Skip to main content

 After installing the app, you'll be prompted to connect your Slack workspace and GitHub account.

-Complete GitHub admin connection
+Complete GitHub connection

 2. You will be asked to sign in to your GitHub account if you haven't already.